 About Me

-Before completing my MSW from California State University Long Beach in 2022, I spent over five years working in mental health with unhoused populations and in substance use treatment.
-That work that deepened my understanding of resilience, survival, and the systemic forces that shape our inner lives.
-I hold post-graduate training in psychodynamic and trauma-focused therapy.
+I completed my MSW at California State University, Long Beach in 2022, preceded by over five years of clinical work with individuals experiencing severe and persistent mental illness, unhoused populations, and substance use treatment.
+I hold post-graduate training in psychodynamic and trauma-focused therapies.

 Education and Training